 - SARA (Scanning and Reading Appliance)

 - CCTV device

-Equipment loans are also available through the Office of Disability Services at each Georgia State location.
+Equipment loans are also available through the Access and Accommodations Center at each Georgia State location.

 Visit the Technology Support Desk on Library North 2 or call 404-413-2699 to learn more about assistive technology in the Atlanta library.